-Korean Air and Asiana Airlines [Photo by Kim Ho-young]
+Korean Air Lines and Asiana Airlines [Photo by Kim Ho-young]

 Korean Air Lines Co. is a step closer to receiving an approval for its merger with smaller rival Asiana Airlines Inc. from the U.K. government after the country’s antitrust authority signaled that it would accept amendments made by the Korean airline to the merger proposal to prevent monopoly.